devcore24/ShardSeal/README.md

 # ShardSeal - Open S3-compatible, self-healing object store written in Go.
 (Work in progress)

-Repository naming note: The module/repository path currently includes "s3free" while the project name is "ShardSeal".
-This temporary naming avoids disruptive renames during early development.
-File paths and imports (e.g., [go.mod](go.mod:1)) remain valid; documentation and UI use the ShardSeal name.
-The naming will be normalized in a future refactor.
+Repository naming note: The module path and repository are now "shardseal".
+Some historical references to "s3free" may remain in docs or sample configs; these will be cleaned up progressively.
+All imports and file paths (e.g., [go.mod](go.mod:1)) use shardseal.

 ## Project Status & Goals